-Such appears to be the case within the walls of Dale Earnhardt, Incorporated.
-When Dale Earnhardt, Jr. told the racing world on Wednesday that he wants majority interest in DEI, it brought to a head a contract-and life-dispute that has likely been brewing far longer than most of us know.
-Six years after the death of Dale Earnhardt, the empire is as big as it ever was-three Nextel Cup entries in the stable, the most popular driver in Dale Jr., the race results improving every week of the last season.
+Such appears to be the case within the walls of Dale Earnhardt Incorporated.
+When Dale Earnhardt Jr. told the racing world on Wednesday that he wants majority interest in DEI, it brought to a head a contract, and life, dispute that has likely been brewing far longer than most of us know.
+Six years after the death of Dale Earnhardt, the empire is as big as it ever was – three Nextel Cup entries in the stable, the most popular driver in Dale Jr., the race results improving every week of last season.
 But has DEI traveled the road that Earnhardt had envisioned?

 Contract negotiations between DEI (owned in it’s entirety by Earnhardt’s widow, Teresa) and Earnhardt Jr. have been, at times tumultuous.
 Teresa Earnhardt fired the proverbial shot across the bow when she openly questioned Earnhardt Jr.’s commitment, telling the press that he needed to “decide on whether he wants to be a NASCAR driver or whether he wants to be a public personality.”

 Earnhardt Jr., whose contract to drive for his father’s team ends after the 2007 season, has repeatedly said that he wants to have a stake in the family business beyond that of employee.
 He upped the ante this week when he told the racing world that he wanted majority ownership in the company.
 The main factor is the ownership part,” Earnhardt Jr. says.
 “It has nothing to do with money and nothing else really.
 I would really like my team, I like how things are going.
 The motors are improving, everything is on an upswing.
 My father has been gone for almost six years now, I want majority ownership.”